 The Massawippi Valley Health Foundation

-The Foundation is a not-for-profit corporation actively engaged in promoting the health and wellness of citizens in the Massawippi Valley and beyond.
+The Foundation is a not-for-profit corporation actively engaged in promoting the health and wellness of citizens in the Massawippi Valley and beyond and support the strengthening of Quebec’s healthcare system.

 About us